jet5678/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 ### Login

-In order to login to JURECA on a Linux or MacOS you just need to execute
+In order to login to JURECA you just need to execute

 ```none
 > ssh username1@jureca.fz-juelich.de